 Received overwhelmingly positive feedback on our trainings, which over 99 percent of respondents said they would recommend to a colleague or friend

 companies committed to eliminating cruel cages for hens

 companies committed to reducing suffering of chickens raised for food

-- Launched a massive coalition campaign calling on McDonald’s in the U.S. and Canada to prohibit the worst abuse of chickens in its supply chain
+- Launched a massive coalition campaign calling on McDonald’s to prohibit the worst abuses for chickens in its supply chain

-We made new friends and grew the MFA community.
+We made new friends and grew the Mercy For Animals community.

 new social media followers

 - Launched ads at over 3,000 McDonald’s locations around the country—informing customers of the animal cruelty in McDonald’s chicken nuggets